learntocloud/learn-to-cloud/phase3/README.md

 This phase is the longest and for good reason, it's called cloud engineering for a reason.

 AWS, Azure, GCP, the million dollar question.
-We would rule out GCP because there's so much more content, community, and jobs around the other two, essentials things when you're getting started.
+We would rule out GCP because there's already so much content, community, and jobs for AWS and Azure, which are essential when you're getting started.
 AWS or Azure?
 You can't go wrong with either.
 Regardless of which one you choose, the fundamentals are the same and our advice is the same.

 Whichever cloud you pick, make sure you create an account and setup some budgets and alerts so you don't wake up to surprises on your bill.
 [Here](https://youtu.be/FZD0s7KE83Y) is how to do it in the Azure portal, and here [AWS](https://www.youtube.com/watch?v=fvz0cphjHjg).